Unlacing the Corset, Unleashing the Vote

 2020 is the 100th anniversary of the 19th Amendment to the United States Constitution.
-Sometimes called the Susan B. Anthony Amendment, or the Woman Suffrage Amendment, the 19th Amendment provided voting rights to most American women.
+Sometimes called the Susan B. Anthony Amendment or the Woman Suffrage Amendment, the 19th Amendment provided voting rights to most American women.
 (Some women — living in progressive western states — had already achieved suffrage through state laws.
-Connecticut, however, was not one of those states, and prior to 2020 no Connecticut women could vote.
+Connecticut, however, was not one of those states, and prior to 1920 no Connecticut women could vote.
 Also, although the language of the 19th Amendment encompassed all American women, in reality non-white women would still struggle to attain voting rights for years to come.)
-This year, the office of the Connecticut Secretary of the State has challenged local museums, organizations, and municipalities to join in a statewide effort to observe the passage of the 19th Amenment.
+Recently, the office of the Connecticut Secretary of the State challenged local museums, organizations, and municipalities to join in a statewide effort to observe the passage of the 19th Amenment.
 The Mill Museum has joined in, with our exhibit, Unlacing the Corset, Unleashing the Vote.
 The exhibit examines not only the impact of woman suffrage on Connecticut history and the lives of Connecticut women, but also the many social changes that accompanied it.
-As we are a museum of textile history, we decided to focus on fashion and clothing.
+Because we are a museum of textile history, we decided to focus on fashion and clothing.
 Our hypothesis is that suffrage empowered Connecticut women politically, socially, and culturally, and that with political power came greater choice in choosing one’s clothing.
-And that choice meant a long-term movement towards less restrictive clothing, especially undergarments.
+That choice meant a long-term movement towards less restrictive clothing, especially undergarments.

 Unlacing the Corset, Unleashing the Vote was guest curated by Kira Holmes and Chelsey Knyff.
 Kira is a graduate of the M.A. in Public History program at Central Connecticut State University and works at Mystic Seaport.
 She lives in Killingly.
 She is the Vice President of the Mill Museum’s Board of Directors and a member of the Killingly Historical Society’s Board of Directors.
-Chelsey is a graduate student in Museum Studies.
+Chelsey is an undergraduate student in History and Fashion.
 She is an accomplished seamstress and an expert in historical garments.
 She is Educator at Schiller’s Sewing Center in Willimantic, CT, and she and her husband John own Bloody Historical, a company specializing in historic reenactments and recreations.
-Chelsey is a consultant to Strawberry Banke in Portsmouth, NH.
+Chelsey is also a consultant to Strawberry Banke in Portsmouth, NH.
 Kira and Chelsey were assisted in this exhibit by Beverly York, Jamie Eves, Andrea Ader, Michael Ader, John Knyff, Claire Lary, Suzanne LaTulipe, Hunter Oullette, Diana Perkins, Jaky Ray, Kenneth Rhodes, and Paula Sullivan.
 Partial funding came from grants from the Anne Wood Elderkin Chapter of the Daughters of the American Revolution and the Willimantic Club of the Soroptimist International of America.

 II.
 EARLY TWENTIETH-CENTURY ORIGINS